opensearch-project/project-website/_posts/2025-09-03-Introducing-OSCAR:-The-AI-Chat-bot-that-Enables-OpenSearch-Conversational-Automation-for-Releases.md

 ## Introducing OSCAR

-OSCAR (**O**pen**S**earch **C**onversational **A**utomation for **R**eleases) is a multi-agent-powered AI chatbot that is designed to democratize the OpenSearch release process by providing intelligent assistance, domain-specific knowledge retrieval, metrics and performance information, workflow automation, and general contextual support to the OpenSearch community.
-Aiming for the ultimate goal of end-to-end release orchestration, OSCAR serves as a bridge connecting multiple release tasks through a general conversational interface, reducing repetitive work, sharing knowledge and SOPs, summarizing detailed metrics into simple reports, and making it easier for external contributors to act as community release managers.
+OSCAR (**O**pen**S**earch **C**onversational **A**utomation for **R**eleases) is a multi-agent-powered AI chatbot that helps democratize the OpenSearch release process by providing intelligent assistance, domain-specific knowledge retrieval, metrics and performance information, workflow automation, and general contextual support to the OpenSearch community.
+Its ultimate goal is end-to-end release orchestration: reducing repetitive work, summarizing detailed metrics into clear reports, and making it easier for external contributors to act as community release managers.

-Built on Amazon Bedrock agents with a dual-supervisor agent architecture, OSCAR serves as the central hub connecting multiple release tasks through a conversational interface.
-The system combines multiple feature sets, namely, metrics analysis, knowledge base queries, Jenkins automation, and cross-channel communication, to provide comprehensive, context-aware responses.
+Here's what OSCAR can do:

+* **Show current test status or failures** for a repository
+* **Help with release documentation tasks** that run alongside code and testing
+* **Kick off a standard release workflow**

+OSCAR reduces repetitive work, brings shared procedures into one place, and makes it easier for community members to take on release tasks, with a plan for broader release management.

+### What stayed the same

+* **Quality bars**: Code review, integration and compatibility tests, and performance checks still apply.
+* **Humans in charge**: OSCAR assists.
+It does not approve or merge.
+* **Open governance**: Under the Linux Foundation, roadmaps, RFCs, and discussions remain public and vendor neutral.
+* **Traceability**: Documentation and pull request notes continue to track what ships.

+### What changed for the community

+* **Lower barriers to participate**: If you understand the process, you should not be blocked by unfamiliar tooling.
+* **Easier onboarding for new maintainers**: Natural language workflows help more people contribute to release steps.
+* **Support for the eight-week rhythm** while maintaining quality bars.

+### How it works at a glance

+OSCAR connects to the systems that power OpenSearch releases, including knowledge sources, metrics, CI, and communication channels.
+It uses a guarded set of actions and follows the same community processes that govern releases.
+For readers who want deeper technical details, an appendix can describe the agent patterns and underlying services.

 ### Architectural overview

+Built on Amazon Bedrock agents with a dual-supervisor architecture, OSCAR connects release tasks through a conversational interface.
+It combines multiple capabilities—metrics analysis, knowledge base queries, Jenkins automation, and cross-channel communication—to provide context-aware responses.

 OSCAR's architecture, shown in the following image, implements a dual-agent security model, in which privileged users access full system capabilities while standard users receive read-only assistance, ensuring both accessibility and security.